EFTEM

 After the electron energy loss spectrum forms in the energy filter, an adjustable energy slit allows only electrons that have not lost energy to pass through to form the image.
 This is known as zero-loss filtering.
 The filtering prevents inelastically scattered electrons from contributing to the image plus enhances contrast image and resolution.
 In addition to zero-loss filtering, you can adjust the system to select electrons that have lost a specific amount of energy to obtain additional contrast effects and compositionally sensitive images.

-Jump-ratio imaging is a technique that requires two energy-filtered images, one you position just before the ionization edge (pre-edge) and one you position just after the edge (post-edge).
-The resultant images are divided pixel-by-pixel to yield a qualitative map that is bright when the element is present and dark where it is not.
+Jump-ratio imaging is a technique that requires two energy-filtered images: one placed just before the ionization edge (pre-edge) and one placed just after the edge (post-edge).
+The resultant images are divided pixel-by-pixel to yield a qualitative map that is bright where the element is present and dark where it is not.

 The 3-window technique requires two images before the ionization edge and one after.
 You can use the pre-edge images to compute the approximate background contained in the post-edge window.
-Once the background is determined and removed pixel-by-pixel, the resultant map shows a signal that is proportional to the element concentration in the sample.
+Once the background is determined and removed pixel-by-pixel, the resultant map shows a signal proportional to the sample's element concentration.

 Alternatively, you can obtain a series of images over a broad range of energies.
 Results will then contain a continuous range of energies.
 This allows quantitative analysis and improves the accuracy of mapping where more than one element is involved.
 This EFTEM data stack is known as a spectrum image.